44. The Principles of Knowing Oneself Through Self-Reflection

 Excerpted from “Only by Recognizing Your Misguided Views Can You Know Yourself” in Records of Christ’s Talks

 Every single thing that exists in our hearts is in opposition to God.
 This includes the things we think are good, and even those we already believe to be positive.
 We have listed these things as truths, as part of normal humanity, and as positive things; however, from God’s perspective, they are things that He loathes.
 The gulf between what we think and the truth spoken by God is immeasurable.
 Hence, we must know ourselves.
 From our ideas, viewpoints, and actions to the cultural education we have received, each thing is worth delving deep into and thoroughly dissecting.
 Some of these things come from social environments, some come from families, some come from school education, and some come from books.
 Some also come from our imaginations and notions.
 These sorts of things are the most frightening, for they bind and control our words and actions, dominate our minds, and guide our motives, intentions, and goals in what we do.
 If we do not unearth these things, we will never fully accept God’s words within us, and we will never accept God’s requirements without reservation and put them into practice.
 As long as you harbor your own ideas and viewpoints, and convictions of things that you believe to be correct, you will never fully or unreservedly accept God’s words, nor will you practice them in their original form; you will surely only put them into practice after first processing them in your mind.
 This will be how you do things, and it will also be the way in which you help others: You may still fellowship on God’s words, but you will always have your own impurities mixed in, and you will think that this is what it means to practice the truth, that you have understood the truth, and that you have it all.
 Is man’s state not pitiful?
 Is it not scary?
 A word or two cannot suffice to tell these things in their entirety, or to make them plain.
 There are, of course, many other things in life, such as the more than one hundred poisons of Satan summarized earlier.
 You have understood the words, but how do you measure yourselves against them?
-What is your practice in life?
-Do you, too, not share in these poisons, and do you not agree with them?
-Do you also act in reliance on these poisons?
-You must dig deep into your personal experience and measure it against those words.
-We might merely trot out that list of Satan’s poisons and read it casually, or just glance over it, then put it down; or we might baselessly read over God’s words, equip ourselves with whatever a certain passage says, and adhere to the letter and the regulations of God’s words in our practice, believing we are practicing the truth—but is it as simple as that?
+Have you ever engaged in self-reflection?
+Do you not also have a share in these poisons?
+They reflect how you think, too, do they not?
+When you are doing things, do you not also rely on these poisons?
+You must dig deep into your personal experience, and measure it against those words.
+If we only casually read or glance over that list of Satan’s poisons and then put it down, just mindlessly reading over God’s words, unable to connect them to reality or see our real states and merely adhering to the letter and the rules of God’s words in our practice while assuming that we are practicing the truth—is it as simple as that?
 People are living things: They all have thoughts, and the artifacts within their thoughts take root in their hearts.
 When a person takes action, these artifacts are sure to emerge, for they have already become that person’s life.
 Therefore, in each thing you do, there is a point of view and a principle that govern how you do it, that steer your course.
 When you act, you will know whether or not such things exist inside you.
 Now, of course, as you examine your thoughts and views, you feel as if nothing there is hostile to God; you feel you are honest and loyal, more than willing to do your duty, capable of making sacrifices and expending yourself for God, and that you are quite strong in every area.
 Yet, were God to test your mettle, or have you undertake a task, or were God to do something that befell you, how would you handle that?
 At such a time, your thoughts and views would surge implacably outward, as if floodgates had been breached; they would be beyond your control—out of your hands—and, hate them as you will, they would surge outward all the same, a surge of things that are all resistant to God.
 When you say, “Why couldn’t I do anything about it?
 I don’t want to resist God, so why would I?
 I don’t want to pass judgment on God, and I don’t want to have notions about what He does, so how could I have such notions?”—that is when you should endeavor to know yourself, to examine what there is inside you that resists God, and what inside you is hostile and antagonistic to the work He is currently doing.

 No matter which aspect of the truth one pursues, whether it be aspiring to be honest, or training oneself to submit to God, or whether it be engaging amicably with one’s brothers and sisters, or living out normal humanity, one can embrace its practice each day of their life, with each truth touching on the issue of self-knowledge.
 Does aspiring to be honest not have something to do with knowing oneself?
 You will not aspire to be honest until you have come to know your own deceit and dishonesty.
 When you come to know you have failed to obey God, you will then practice obedience to Him, or seek out what one must do to obey Him.
 If you do not know yourself, any talk of your aspiring to be honest or submitting to God rings hollow, for man’s disposition is corrupt, and no aspect of the truth is easy to practice, and each aspect is practiced within man’s corrupt disposition.
 In your practice of any aspect of the truth, your corrupt disposition will certainly rear its head, thwarting your aspiration to be honest, obstructing your submission to God, and inhibiting your patience and tolerance for your brothers and sisters.
 If you do not recognize it, dissect it, and unearth it, but rely on your imaginings to practice the truth, then your practice will not be a true one.
 Therefore, no matter which aspect of the truth one is practicing, or what one is doing, they must first know themselves.
 To know yourself is to know your every word and deed, your every movement and action; it is to know your mind and thoughts, your motives, and your notions and imaginings; it is even to know your philosophies for living that are of the world, and the various toxins of Satan within you, as well as the knowledge and education you acquired in school.
 All these things must be dissected.